Risk for Breast Cancer after Treatment for Childhood Cancer

 Symptoms/When to Call

-Any woman who has a history of radiation treatment involving the chest should be aware of what e normal breast tissue feels like and alert their medical team if they notice a new lump or bump for them.
+Any woman who has a history of radiation treatment involving the chest should be aware of what their normal breast tissue feels like and alert their medical team if they notice a new lump or bump for them.

 Prevention and Treatment